 In an effort to stress the importance of having realistic expectations, Field drew comparisons to entrepreneurs in the first world, where as many as one in three startups fail.
 The rewards for success may have long term residual value for the proprietor and the community.
 Under the previous model of condensed repayment cycles, the loans had very little impact on the average incomes of the poor.
 The liquidity demands of the loans made it risky to invest in entrepreneurial ventures.

 This is basically one of the core criticisms of microfinance.
 By focusing on small loans, tight repayment cycles, and high interest rates, microfinance institutions make achieving scale in a business very difficult.
+Try reading these steps on how to form an llc if you are planning to start your own LLC in the future.
 Entrepreneurs with the skills to create sustainable businesses that produce jobs are unfortunately subject to the same loan restrictions as those who do not have those skills.
 There isn’t much diversity in the loan products of microfinance institutions, and it is a problem.

 For one thing, having multiple loan products that are tailored toward different types of clients is difficult.
 The loan officers must be trained to identify and support successful entrepreneurs and provide them with a more flexible loan.
 Currently, loan officers at most microfinance institutions are underpaid and overworked.
 Adding another level of complexity to their job might cause service to the clients to suffer.
 One solution to this problem is creating a loan officer position that is focused entirely on a particular type of client and loan.
 At NWTF, the microfinance institution I worked for in the Philippines, successful clients that require higher loan sizes are promoted from the microfinance program to the commercial bank, which has different criteria for loans and high caps on the size.